EDCD/EDDI/VoiceAttack.md

   * {DEC:EDDI fine paid amount} The amount of the fine paid
   * {BOOL:EDDI fine paid legacy} True if the payment is for a legacy fine

+### FSD engaged
+Triggered when your FSD has engaged.
+To run a command when this event occurs you should create the command with the name ((EDDI fsd engaged))

+Variables set with this event are as follows:

+  * {TXT:EDDI fsd engaged stellarclass} The class of the destination primary star (only if type is Hyperspace)
+  * {TXT:EDDI fsd engaged system} The destination system (only if type is Hyperspace)
+  * {TXT:EDDI fsd engaged target} The target frame (Supercruise/Hyperspace)

 ### Heat damage
 Triggered when your ship is taking damage from excessive heat.